 The initial development of a bed sore can occur in only a few hours if the blood supply to the skin is restricted or cut off.
 Initially, the skin begins to die and becomes reddened and painful, and eventually turns a purplish color.
 Without treatment, a small bed sore can quickly expand, exposing the individual to severe pain and infection.

-Residents of nursing facilities and hospitals are at high risk for developing bedsores, and typically sores develop in bony areas of the body under pressure from lying in bed or sitting in a wheelchair for an extended period of time.
+Residents of nursing facilities and hospitals in San Diego are at high risk for developing bedsores, and typically sores develop in bony areas of the body under pressure from lying in bed or sitting in a wheelchair for an extended period of time.
 The degree and severity of a bed sore is classified by stages, usually graded by the degree of tissue damage.

 Stage I: A reddened area on the skin that, when pressed, can not be blanched (does not turn white).
 This indicates that a pressure ulcer is starting to develop.
 If the reddened skin does not return to normal color 30 minutes after relieving the pressure, then the sore is likely a Stage I.

 Stage II: The skin breaks down and blisters begin to form, but the damage is limited to the dermis.
 It can also look like a scrape or a crater in the skin.